katelyndiaz/ggRtsy/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-List of things to include in README from R Packages book, for our
+### List of things to include in README from R Packages book, for our reference:
-reference:

-1. A paragraph that describes the high-level purpose of the package.

 2. An example that shows how to use the package to solve a simple problem.